 Our annual Warren Wolf Golf Outing is to celebrate and honor a man that has given so much for Brick Township.
 Warren Wolf may be best known as the coach for Brick High School Football, but that is a small part of his contribution to Brick and Ocean County.
-Warren Wolf was a teacher, an Assistant Superintendent, Mayor of Brick from 1975-1979, Brick Councilman from 1982-1984, NJ state assemblyman from 1981-1983 and Ocean County Freeholder from 1975-1981.
+Warren Wolf was a teacher and Assistant Principal at Brick Township High School, as well as an Assistant Superintendent for the Brick Township School District.
+In addition, he was a Mayor of Brick from 1971-1975, Ocean County Freeholder, NJ State Assemblyman, Town Councilman, and a Board Member of several civic organizations.
 To say that Warren Wolf was just a football coach, that would be a great understatement.

 Warren Wolf is Brick.